kassio/kassio.github.io/_posts/2020-06-18-rails-active-model-attributes.md

 ---
 layout: post
-title: "Postgres Array Aggregation on Ruby on Rails"
+title: Postgres Array Aggregation on Ruby on Rails
 ---

 ## [The problem](#the-problem)